Hey everyone,

 I find that very strange!
 19 times, I have had a needle put in me.
 Actually, I have had far more attempts than 19.
 When I first started having the infusions I was having a regular cannula.
 My veins are a complete nightmare and the nurses would need several attempts to get the cannula in.

-that they couldn't find the vein, it was when they put the needle in, it was SO painful for me.
+This became a real struggle for me.
+It wasn't just the fact that they couldn't find the vein, it was when they put the needle in, it was SO painful for me.

+I suffer very badly with pain.
+My skin is incredibly sensitive and I experience a lot of neuropathic pain.
 It's one of the great anomalies of MS. You could have a dozen of us in one room and only a handful of us will actually suffer with pain.

 I'm always amazed when I speak to other MS'ers who don't get any pain at all.